The Daily Tar Heel

 Penalties cost momentum and yardage at key moments.

-A play that would've pushed North Carolina into the red zone for a first down in the third quarter was overturned by a holding penalty, forcing UNC to kick a field goal instead.
+A play that would've pushed North Carolina closer to the end zone for a first down in the third quarter was overturned by a holding penalty, forcing UNC to kick a field goal instead.

 Up by only one possession in the final quarter, holding and unsportsmanlike conduct penalties pushed the Tar Heels from the 40-yard line to their own 15 — first and 35.
 North Carolina went three-and-out, opening the door for Duke's game-winning touchdown.